Military & Veterans

 Jefferson College of Nursing has developed a partnership with Leashes of Valor, a non-profit organization founded in 2017 that provides service dogs to support veterans affected with post-traumatic stress disorder (PTSD), traumatic brain injury (TBI), and/or military sexual trauma (MST).
 We’re collecting data on the effect of service dogs on veterans with PTSD, with the goal of allowing physicians to prescribe service dogs.

-The relationship with Leashes of Valor brought a new, four-legged member to our front office - Maggie, a two-year-old golden retriever now known as the college's Chief Compassion Officer.
+The relationship with Leashes of Valor brought a new, four-legged member to our front office - Maggie, a five-year-old labrador retriever now known as the college's Chief Compassion Officer.